-27 the Jews set up and accepted for themselves and for their seed and for all those who unite themselves to them (and it will not pass away) to be making these two days according to their writing and according to their appointed time every year by year.
+Therefore, they called these days "Purim," on account of the name of Pur.
+Therefore, on account of all the words of this letter and what they had seen concerning this and what had come upon them, the Jews set up and accepted for themselves and for their seed and for all those who unite themselves to them (and it will not pass away) to be making these two days according to their writing and according to their appointed time every year by year.

-27 the Jews agreed to establish those two days as holidays and to observe them in the way that {Mordecai} had told them, on those specific days.
+The {Persian} word {for "lot"} is "Pur."
+That is why {the Jews} gave the name Purim to this celebration.
+Because of all of the amazing things that they had just experienced and because {Mordecai then} wrote {to them to tell them to observe this holiday}, the Jews agreed to establish those two days as holidays and to observe them in the way that {Mordecai} had told them, on those specific days.
 They agreed that they and their descendants and everyone who became part of the Jewish people {would celebrate this festival of Purim} every year, forever.

-28 And these days are remembered and are made in every generation by generation, family by family, province by province, and city by city.
+And these days are remembered and are made in every generation by generation, family by family, province by province, and city by city.
 And these days of Purim will not pass away from the midst of the Jews, and their remembrance will not come to an end from their seed.

-28 So that is why every Jewish family in every generation {since} has celebrated these days as holidays, everywhere they have lived.
+So that is why every Jewish family in every generation {since} has celebrated these days as holidays, everywhere they have lived.
 The Jewish community and its descendants will always faithfully observe this festival of Purim.